 9. Baths & Jacuzzis

-Add 3 or 4 drops to bath water, stir well and then enjoy the invigorating effect.
+Add 3 or 4 drops of eucalyptus oil in bath water, stir well and then enjoy the invigorating effect.
 Antifungal, antiseptic and decongestant properties.

 10. Sores, cuts & abrasions